-Nothing like a warm skillet on a cold day
+Nothing like a warm elk lasagna skillet recipe on a cold day.
+(Nevada Foodies photo)

 Lasagna has always been known as a classic comfort food with layered rich tomato sauce, thick lasagna noodles and a whole lot of cheese.
 This skillet elk lasagna uses ricotta cheese, fresh mozzarella and Parmesan cheese.

 - 1 pound ground elk meat (you can substitute ground venison or antelope)